CIPHER MACHINES AND CRYPTOLOGY

 About Dirk Rijmenants

 His adventure in electronics evolved from vacuum tubes, still widely used when he was a kid, over transistors and integrated circuits to microprocessors, computers and programming.
 The rapid evolution of electronics and digital systems in the 1980s also led to his interest in all sorts of more advanced equipment of which the complexity quickly exceeded his technical knowledge to build it yourself.
-However, operating such equipment is just as much fun as designing and building electronic circuits, but the average citizen could hardly buy such specialized and often expensive gear, and had no need to use it anyway, unless you chose a special profession where you got to work with the most modern secure communications equipment.
+However, operating such equipment is just as much fun as designing and building electronic circuits, but the average citizen could hardly buy such specialized and often expensive gear, and had no need to use it anyway.
+He therefore chose a profession where you got to work with the most modern secure communications equipment.

-NOTICE - Dirk is long retired and has no technical or cryptologic knowledge about recent equipment or access to such devices, its users, related services, organizations or manufacturers.
-He is therefore unable to obtain information or answer questions about such equipment.
+NOTICE - Dirk has long been retired and has no technical or cryptologic knowledge of recent equipment, nor access to such devices, their users, related services, organizations, or manufacturers.
+He is therefore unable to obtain information or answer questions concerning such equipment.

 Web Analytics Made Easy -